Join TPPP as a Volunteer and Help Support Missouri Teens and Families!

 - Greet and orient members and guests.

 Development Committee The Development Committee looks for grant opportunities appropriate to our work.
-Fundraising is also accomplished though Schnuck’s eScrip cards and fundraisers such as our annual November $10 sale.
+Fundraising is also accomplished through Schnuck’s eScrip cards and fundraisers such as our annual November $10 sale.

 Conference Committee The Conference Committee is responsible for planning and evaluating our annual conference and meets throughout the year.
 National Keynote speakers and experts from across Missouri provide up-to-date, evidence-based information to improve adolescent sexual health.
 In addition to screening presentation proposals and setting the agenda this committee handles sponsorships, exhibitors, breakfast, lunch, snacks, technology support, registration, door prizes, decorations, etc.